 As the largest air balloon gathering in the entire world, the Albuquerque Balloon Fiesta is sure to take your breath away.

-This year, the fiesta will be a week-long event from October 1 to 9, so make sure to mark your calendars.
+In 2018, the fiesta will be a week-long event from October 6 to 14, so make sure to mark your calendars.
 From its humble beginnings in 1972, this balloon festival has grown to be an enormous event — it’s the most-attended and most-photographed hot-air balloon event in the entire world.
 And why shouldn’t it be?

 If you’re in Albuquerque in time to attend, or love hot-air balloons enough to travel there just to take part, you’ll get more out of the event by preparing in advance!

 Where is it and how much does it cost?

 The Albuquerque Balloon Fiesta is held at the Balloon Fiesta Park, at 5000 Balloon Fiesta Pkwy NE, Albuquerque, NM 87113.
 Directions can be found at the official website.

 Tickets cost $10 per session for 13 years and older, and $45 for five sessions, which isn’t a bad price at all!
 Best of all, children 12 years and under are free of charge so this can be a great family bonding activity!

 There are various sessions (or balloon events) held throughout the day from morning to evening, and I strongly recommend you go to at least one Dawn Patrol session.
 During this session, the Dawn Patrol launches a few select balloons, and it’s followed by the Mass Ascension, when all balloons are launched in the air.